criblio/elastic-cribl-monitoring/README.md

 ## How It Works

-We connect [the Cribl Internal Metrics and Logs sources](https://docs.cribl.io/stream/sources-cribl-internal/#configuring-cribl-internal-logsmetrics-as-a-datasource) to an [Elasticsearch destination](https://docs.cribl.io/stream/destinations-elastic/).

-Elasticsearch will need to be prepared first before enabling the connection.
+We prepare Elasticsearch before sending the data with the appropriate mappings.

 Metrics are saved in [Time Series Data Stream (TSDS)](https://www.elastic.co/guide/en/elasticsearch/reference/current/tsds.html).

 Logs are saved in [Data Streams](https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html).

+We connect [the Cribl Internal Metrics and Logs sources](https://docs.cribl.io/stream/sources-cribl-internal/#configuring-cribl-internal-logsmetrics-as-a-datasource) to an [Elasticsearch destination](https://docs.cribl.io/stream/destinations-elastic/) using QuickConnect.

+We select a custom pipeline as a pre-processing pipeline for logs before sending to Elasticsearch.

 We have created some dashboards so you don’t have to and they are based upon those currently used by us Support Engineers at Cribl.
 You can import them into Kibana through an `.ndjson` file from the Kibana UI.